Makalaster/The-News/CNN/readme.md

 Your work must:

-- Include **at least 2 prototypes**
-- Include user stories based on your research and feature prioritization in a Trello board for the **complete flow of your app**
 - Pull in articles in real-time from at least one news API.
 Examples of some news APIs you might choose to use are below--feel free to use any other open news APIs you are able to find:
     - [The New York Times](http://developer.nytimes.com/)
     - [The Financial Times](https://developer.ft.com/docs)